cutright/DVH-Analytics-Bokeh/install_notes.md

 # Installation notes for DVH Analytics

 ## Before you start
 Please note this software does not work "out-of-the-box."
-Some broad strokes:
+The smoothest way to run this software is with Docker and [DVH Analytics Docker](https://github.com/cutright/DVH-Analytics-Docker).
+But if you prefer running the source code, here are some broad strokes:
 * Must have a PostgreSQL DB setup prior to use.
 [PostgreSQL Notes](#PostgreSQL)
 * Must initialize import_settings.txt and sql_connection.cfg
 `$ dvh settings` or `$ dvh settings_simple`